Sebastian-gthb/insert-OptROM-into-BIOS/README.md

 With all these files in one directory you must only execute the script and you get a patches new BIOS file ("BIOS+OPT.BIN") and if you start with a splited HI+LO ROM you get the HI and LO part for the EPROMs ("BIOS+OPT_HI.BIN" and "BIOS+OPT_LO.BIN").

+Patch_BIOS_with_OptROM.py is the script to insert the option ROM into the BIOS ROM image.
+Analyse_many_BIOS_Files.py is a script to check all *.bin files in the same directory for the conditions to insert a option ROM.

 WARNING: Use this script at your own risk.
 It is currently not well tested.
 Have a working backup of your original BIOS ROMs or keep the original ROMs and test the result with spare ROMs.

 The idea, the solution and the code is from Sebastian-gthb.

 ToDo's:
    * recreating the original checksum of the BIOS ROM insted of a checksum of 0
+   * creating a library to use the same functions in both scripts
    * check if the Option ROM is already insert in the BIOS

 Changes: